Ricain/ownpage/README.md

 # Ownpage

-Alternative to the homepage of your browser and the new tab page.
+Alternative to home page and new tab page of your browser.

 ![example](example.png)